C.J. Cron Player Props: Rockies vs. Marlins

-C.J.
-Cron -- with a slugging percentage of .649 in his past 10 games, including four home runs -- will be in action for the Colorado Rockies against the Miami Marlins, with Braxton Garrett on the hill, on July 21 at 6:40 PM ET.
+The Colorado Rockies, including C.J.
+Cron and his .718 slugging percentage over his past 10 games, battle starter Johnny Cueto and the Miami Marlins at LoanDepot park, Saturday at 1:10 PM ET.

-He notched a home run while going 1-for-4 in his previous game against the Astros.
+He notched a home run while going 2-for-5 in his last game against the Marlins.

 C.J.
 Cron Game Info & Props vs. the Marlins